 Just like the Bund itself, Art Deco meets classic Chinese influences at Les Suites Orient.
 Despite being mere metres from the riverfront, this hotel has a peaceful atmosphere – thanks in part to its soundproofed rooms.
 You can pad across the gleaming parquet floors of the on-site Café Dongxi for a free breakfast before wandering to the Ming Dynasty-era Yu Garden, under a 10-minute walk away.

-Located just 10-minutes’ walk from the famous East Nanjing shopping district, this is the perfect base for those interested in spending their days snapping up retail bargains.
-Boasting an impressive, classic exterior and an elegant, sophisticated interior, the Metropolo is, as the name suggests, just off the main street of The Bund – but some of the rooms and balconies still offer a view of the Pearl Tower and company.
-The rooms start at a little over ¥1,000 (£113).
-However, you’ll have to spend more to get that coveted skyscraper view.
+Located just a 10-minute walk from the famous East Nanjing shopping district, this is the perfect base for those interested in spending their days snapping up retail bargains.
+Boasting an impressive, classic exterior and an elegant, sophisticated interior, the Metropolo is just off the main street of the Bund – but some of the rooms and balconies still offer a view of the Pearl Tower and company.
+Splash out on an upper-tier room to get that coveted skyscraper view.

-Just north of the Waibaidu Bridge sits The Sunrise on The Bund Hotel.
-Although round the bend of the Huangpu River, it still offers fantastic views of the skyscrapers, especially the Oriental Pearl Tower.
-The hotel has five on-site restaurants, a gym and a spa, including spa services for couples, making The Sunrise a great spot for a romantic getaway.
+Although round the bend of the Huangpu River, the Sunrise on the Bund Hotel still offers fantastic views of the skyscrapers, especially the Oriental Pearl Tower.
+The hotel has four on-site restaurants, a gym and a spa, including spa services for couples, making the Sunrise a great spot for a romantic getaway.
 Being on the edge of Hongkou District is an extra bonus, as this area is also home to countless quiet local coffee spots and peaceful places to stroll.
 There’s even a ferry shuttle bus, which makes hopping over the river for a closer look at those majestic skyscrapers even easier.